gelatinescreams/The-One-File/README.md

 ![The One File](assets/corporate.png) ![The One File](assets/homelab.png)

-## New Updates 11/24/25!
+## New Updates 11/25/25!
-- Version 1.5 brings a few additions and a few more fixes.
+- Version 1.75 brings a few additions and a few more fixes.
+- Can now be exported as a png or svg!
 - Import / Export data to upgrade/downgrade The One File version.
 - Free drawn lines now have styling.
 Full, dashed and dotted along with arrow directions!
 - Mobile footer styling.